A Brighton tradition for almost two decades

 Free lantern-making workshops are held for disadvantaged community groups in the city

 A unique celebration of community and togetherness

 Burning the Clocks is a unique community event created by Same Sky that brings the whole city together to mark the shortest day.
 Local people make their own paper and willow lanterns and after processing through the city, they pass them into a blazing bonfire on Brighton beach, as a token of the year’s end.

-Lantern making kits and customised lanterns are on sale now, click here for more info.
+Lantern making kits and customised lanterns will go on sale around the end of November 2015.

-We are very happy to announce that the Burning the Clocks 2014 Limited Edition Print ‘Urbano’ by local artist Graham Carter is on sale now, for more info and to see this stunning print, click here.
+The Burning the Clocks 2014 Limited Edition Print ‘Urbano’ by local artist Graham Carter is sale now, for more info and to see this stunning print, click here.

 Burning the Clocks takes place on the 21st of December each year.

 This fantastic Burning the Clocks film was made by Jeb Hardwick

 Interview sound and additional camerawork – Thom Undrell